amlal/MaxMSP_EEG_Routing/README.txt

 A set of custom routing patches to alllow Lisa Park to use several EEG headsets with Max/MSP.
+Also includes some patches for audio playback and routing, to be later broken out into a separate package.

+WHERE TO STORE
-To be stored in Applications/Max 6.1/packages/LisaPark where LisaPark can be replaced with another package name if desired
+Applications/Max 6.1/packages/LisaPark where LisaPark can be replaced with another package name if desired

-REQUIRES CNMAT EXTERNALS FOR the OSC-route object http://cnmat.berkeley.edu/downloads
+REQUIREMENTS
+CNMAT externals for OSC-route http://cnmat.berkeley.edu/downloads Appropriate drivers for the desired headset (see below) Tested on OSX 10.9.5 and 10.10 with Max 6.1

+HEADSET INFO
-Muse documentation is here: http://developer.choosemuse.com/
+- Muse documentation is here: http://developer.choosemuse.com/

-Muse software is here: http://www.choosemuse.com/developer-kit/
+- Muse software is here: http://www.choosemuse.com/developer-kit/

-Neurosky’s developer site is here: http://developer.neurosky.com/
+> Neurosky’s developer site is here: http://developer.neurosky.com/

-Neurosky patches rely on this Braingrapher app, hacked to provide data over OSC http://store.neurosky.com/products/processing-brain-grapher
+> Neurosky patches rely on this Braingrapher app, hacked to provide data over OSC http://store.neurosky.com/products/processing-brain-grapher

-Epoc documentation is here: https://emotiv.com/epoc.php
+= Epoc documentation is here: https://emotiv.com/epoc.php

+FOLDER STRUCTURE
-Patchers are stored in ‘Patchers’
+- Actual patchers are stored in ‘Patchers’

-Bpatchers with embedded graphic interfaces are stored in ‘clippings’ to be able to be easily imported into Max projects.
+- Bpatchers with the graphic interfaces/presentation modes of each patcher are stored in ‘clippings’ to be able to be easily imported into Max projects from clippings menus.

+FILE NAMING
-'Epcoh.' patchers refer to Emotive Epoc, should be stored in 'clippings->LisaPark->Epoch'

-'Neurosky.' patchers refer to Neurosky MindWave Mobile, should be stored in 'clippings->LisaPark->Neurosky'

-‘Muse.’ patchers refer to the Muse headset, should be stored in 'clippings->LisaPark->Muse’
+'Epcoh.' patchers refer to Emotive Epoc, should be stored in 'clippings->LisaPark->Epoch' 'Neurosky.' patchers refer to Neurosky MindWave Mobile, should be stored in 'clippings->LisaPark->Neurosky' ‘Muse.’ patchers refer to the Muse headset, should be stored in 'clippings->LisaPark->Muse’